PlatONnetwork/docs/docs/JS-SDK.md

    * `gasPrice` - `String`: The gas price in von to use for transactions.
    * `gas` - `Number`: The maximum gas provided for a transaction (gas limit).
    * `data` - `String`: The byte code of the contract.
 Used when the contract gets deployed.
-   * `vmType` - `Number`: The contract type。0 means solidity contract, 1 means wasm contract.
+   * `vmType` - `Number`: The contract type.
+0 means solidity contract, 1 means WASM contract.
 The default is the solidity contract.
 (New field)
+   * `net_type ` - `String`: The network type. `lat` represents the primary network, `lax` represents the test network.
+The default is to the test network.
+(New field)

 Returns:

-`Object`: The contract instance with all its methods and events.
+`Object`: The contract instance with all it's methods and events.

 Example: